zaida04/anonymous-posting-bot/README.md

 | PREFIX               	| Prefix for the bot                                                	|          	|

 ### Setup
-You can setup this project manually using the steps below, or using the include docker-compose file by doing `docker compose up -d --build`.
+You can setup this project manually using the steps below, or using the included docker-compose file by doing `docker compose up -d --build` or using the published Docker image `docker pull zaid450/anonymous-posting-bot` & `docker run --env-file .env zaid450/anonymous-posting-bot`.
 There is also an included `heroku.yml` file for deploying to Heroku, which should build with the Dockerfile provided.

 ```
 git clone https://github.com/zaida04/anonymous-posting-bot.git